scionproto/scion/doc/ControlPlanePKI.md

   demoted and later promoted again, the key version continues where it left off before.
 This must be ensured by all signing entities.

-  Verifiers must check the `KeyVersion` is correct in the updated TRC, if the previous TRC already contains a key of the given type for that primary AS.
-If not, verifiers are free to ignore the check.
+  Relying parties must check the `KeyVersion` is correct in the updated TRC, if the previous TRC already contains a key of the given type for that primary AS.
+If not, relying parties are free to ignore the check.
 - Any key that was not present in the previous TRC must show proof of possession by signing the new TRC.
 This guarantees that any key present in any version of the TRC has been used to produce at least one signature in the TRC's history, which shows a proof of possession (PoP) of the